 Although the legislation would increase incentives to save and invest, it would also substantially increase federal budget deficits through 2025.
 Higher budget deficits would push up interest rates, which would discourage investment.
-After 2025, the legislation is projected to reduce federal budget deficits.
-Together with increases in private saving that would push down interest rates and encourage business investment.
+After 2025, the legislation is projected to reduce federal budget deficits, pushing down interest rates and encouraging investment.